Copyright © 2006-2010 Davor Ocelic

 In the output of the two search commands, you will notice two LDAP

-entries, one representing the top level element in the three, and
+entries, one representing the top level element in the tree, and

 another representing the LDAP administrator's entry.